Table of Contents

 One of the main advantages of the NodeMCU board is its built-in Wi-Fi capability, which allows it to connect to the internet and communicate with other devices.
 The ESP8266 microcontroller on the board includes a built-in Wi-Fi module, which means that you don’t need an additional Wi-Fi module to connect your project to the internet.

-The NodeMCU board can be programmed using the Lua scripting language or using the Arduino IDE.
-There are also many available libraries and examples for the NodeMCU board, making it easy to get started with a wide range of projects.
+You can program the NodeMCU board using the Lua scripting language or the Arduino IDE.
+Many libraries and examples are available for the NodeMCU board, making it easy to start a wide range of projects.

 Examples of Projects Using NodeMCU